-In Part 1, we discussed how your horse business can attract sponsored riders.
-In this Part 2, we share some helpful tips to assist horse riders looking for sponsorship.
+In Part One, we discussed how your horse business can attract sponsored riders.
+In this Part Two, we share some helpful tips to assist horse riders looking for sponsorship.

 For horse riders of all levels and disciplines, sponsorship can open many opportunities; propelling your name, image and influence to a local, national or international audience, and expanding your riding career with financial, in-kind or third party support.